palinao/goosegame/README.md

 ```

 # Compilation

-Make sure [CMake](https://cmake.org/download/) is available on your machine
+Note: Make sure [CMake](https://cmake.org/download/) is available on your machine

+---

 Run: